 About

-The association aims to foster a common ground in cultural understandings of law.
-It nurtures humanities-inflected legal scholarship, seeking innovative forms of legal knowledge and analysis.
-‘Humanities’ and ‘cultural studies’ are broadly understood as involving trans-disciplinary engagements with ‘culture’ (deliberately undefined), incorporating insights from fields such as film, theatre, art, and media studies, philosophy, theology, literary studies, feminist studies, queer and gender studies, rhetoric, critical theory, race studies, history, and postcolonial studies, amongst many others.
+‘Humanities’ and ‘cultural studies’ are broadly understood as involving transdisciplinary engagements with ‘culture’ (deliberately undefined).
+They incorporate insights from fields such as film, theatre, art, and media studies, philosophy, theology, literary studies, feminist studies, queer and gender studies, rhetoric, critical theory, race studies, history, and postcolonial studies, amongst many others.

-The Association encourages an open and non-instrumental approach to law and legal knowledge.
+The LHA encourages an open and non-instrumental approach to law and legal knowledge.
 It aims to move beyond sedimented doctrinal assumptions about the nature of law and society, to inspire enriched critical approaches, and new creative or heterodox practices and spaces of encounter.
-Drawing from diverse traditions, genealogies, legacies, and histories, it aims to connect and generate new research agendas and methodologies and support intellectual experimentation.
+Drawing from diverse traditions, genealogies, legacies, and histories, the LHA aims to connect and generate new research agendas and methodologies and support intellectual experimentation.
 It will nurture reflexive critiques of existing methods and knowledge, and be a space for the exploration of alternative legalities, prefigurative politics, utopian projects, speculative horizons, possibilities for thinking otherwise, and for pure enjoyment.

-Seeking to generate opportunities for creative and critical encounters, the Association will be a nurturing space, developing fresh disciplinary training and supporting scholarly development across all career stages.
-It will develop accounts of how humanities-inflected scholarship is conducted for a broad audience, inspiring new forms of scholarship, building and connecting research communities, and providing institutional legibility.
-The Association will facilitate a range of activities, including: major thematic and general conferences; smaller specialist workshops; collaborative encounters and research, bringing different kinds of expertise and interests together; reading and discussion groups; work-in-progress sessions; amongst other activities.
+Seeking to generate opportunities for creative and critical encounters, the LHA will be a nurturing space, developing fresh disciplinary training and supporting scholarly development across all career stages.
+It will develop accounts of how humanities-inflected legal scholarship is conducted for a broad audience, inspiring new forms of scholarship, building and connecting research communities, and providing institutional legibility.

-The Association is now open for individuals to join as inaugural members, ahead of the nomination and election, by members, of a Governance Committee.Â
+The Legal Humanities Association is now open for individuals to join as inaugural members, ahead of the nomination and election, by members, of its inaugural Governance Committee.

 About the Interim Committee

 The Legal Humanities Association has been developed by an interim committee of volunteers, drawn from the law and humanities academic community.
 This committee was created through the distribution of an open call, with all respondents to that call making up the committee’s membership.
-The interim committee’s sole task is to establish the Association and then dissolve itself.
-This group has thus drafted and approved the constitution, established the name of the association, and is overseeing the practical implementation of the association’s manifestation (primarily consisting of administering inaugural membership and the election by that membership of the inaugural Governance Committee).
-The interim committee will dissolve itself as soon as the first Governance Committee is in place.Â
+The LHA Interim Committee’s task is to establish the association and then dissolve itself.

 Interim Committee Members